midnightntwrk/midnight-architecture/adrs/0003-consistent-development-environment.md

 ### Using Conda

 Anaconda is the only crossplatform packaging framework that can work on Windows as well as Mac and Unix.
-Having used it for a year at another establishment I can confirm it's unsuitable because:
+Having used it for a year at another establishment @gilescope can confirm it's unsuitable because:
 - It's very very slow.
 - Making conda packages is non-trivial (considerably less fun than making nix packages).
 - Nix is hands down a better packaging framework in every way except it doesn't support Windows.